totalspectrum/spin2cpp/Fastspin.md

   [ -D <define> ]    add a define
   [ -2 ]             compile for Prop2
-  [ -w ]             produce Spin wrappers for PASM code [ --code=cog  ]    compile to run in COG memory instead of HUB [ --fcache=N  ]    set size of FCACHE space in longs (0 to disable) [ --fixed ]        use 16.16 fixed point instead of IEEE floating point
+  [ -w ]             produce Spin wrappers for PASM code [ -H nnnn ]        change the base HUB address (see below) [ -E ]             omit any coginit header
+  [ --code=cog  ]    compile to run in COG memory instead of HUB [ --fcache=N  ]    set size of FCACHE space in longs (0 to disable) [ --fixed ]        use 16.16 fixed point instead of IEEE floating point
 ```
-The `-2` option is new: it is for compiling for the Propeller 2 (v32
+The `-2` option is new: it is for compiling for the Propeller 2.
-FPGA version).
-It is still somewhat experimental, but works well enough
-to compile the Prop2 boot ROM.

 `fastspin.exe` checks the name it was invoked by.
 If the name starts
 with the string "bstc" (case matters) then its output messages mimic